NCASE Resource Library

 Federal, state, and local agencies are increasing investments and building capacity in emergency preparedness, response, and recovery.
 Emergencies of all types can occur abruptly and cause devastation to programs, families, communities, and entire towns or cities.

-This powerpoint presentation highlights information about criminal background check requirements for Child Care Development Fund.
+This Powerpoint presentation highlights information about criminal background check requirements for Child Care Development Fund.
 It reviews what national, in-state and inter-state background checks are mandatory.
-It also spells out what types of staff positions require the checks, which must be conducted prior to employment and at least every 5 years afterwards.

 This issue brief uses data from 2016 National Survey of Children's Health to describe the prevalence of adverse childhood experiences (ACEs) in children ages birth to 17.
 This is important information as children with a higher number of ACEs are at higher risk for negative outcomes for mental health, health, and financial well-being.